nasa-jpl/open-source-rover/README.md

 [![Youtube video of OSR2 in action](images/youtube-thumbnail.png)](https://youtu.be/exHqc_Vuifw)

 A gallery of some community builds including previous versions of the rover can be found [here](examples/README.md).
-Drive a simulated rover around straight from your browser: [opensourcerover.jpl.nasa.gov](https://opensourcerover.jpl.nasa.gov)

 ## About the OSR